Termite Inspection Grand Rapids

 Ridding a home of termites requires special skills.
 Knowledge of building construction is needed to identify the critical areas where termites are likely to enter.
 Many of these potential points of entry are hidden and difficult to access.
 Termite control also utilizes specialized equipment such as masonry drills, pumps, large-capacity tanks, and soil treatment rods.
 A typical treatment may involve hundreds of gallons of a liquid pesticide, known as a termiticide, injected into the ground alongside the foundation, beneath concrete slabs, and within foundation walls.
 Schedule your Termite Inspection Grand Rapids Today!

 Subterranean termite colonies may contain hundreds of thousands of individuals, foraging in many different directions.
 For the homeowner, localized or “spot” treatments are generally a gamble except in cases of retreatment.
-Most reputable pest control firms will not warranty spot treatments since it’s likely that termites will eventually find other points of entry into the structure.

 Some companies may offer to do a so-called “perimeter” treatment, using one of the non-repellent liquid termiticides (Termidor, Premise, etc.).
 Typically this will involve a thorough application around the entire outside foundation wall of the building, and spot-treating any infested or high-risk interior areas.
 If the homeowner is considering such a treatment, they should inquire whether it will be accompanied by a service agreement in case termites return.
 Service renewal agreements usually state that if termites return, the company will return and retreat the affected areas at no additional charge provided the renewal agreement is maintained.
 It’s a bit of a gamble to purchase any termite treatment option without an ongoing service agreement.